 We have engaged in eco activities since 2010 at St Herbert’s School and currently hold the silver Eco Schools award.
-There is a notice board in the entrance which keeps everyone up to date with our activities.

 As part of our commitment to the environment we engage in a variety of activities described below: